cosmos/sdk-tutorials/starport-blog/04-http-create-post.md

 In this guide we're activating accounts manually, but in production apps you might want to do it as part of a signing up process.

-Now that you that we've created the app and set up our account, let's run it!
+Now that we've created the app and set up our account, let's run it!

 ```
 npm run serve